mobieto/Cloudboard/README.md

-# Online scalable whiteboard app
+# Online scalable whiteboard app built with Spring Boot

 ### To deploy locally:
 #### Build the app